fariquelme/fastapi_demo/README.md

 # ABOUT

-This is a clone from yolov5 with a simple API and Celery as a task manager.
+This is a clone from yolov5 with a simple API to query for detections.
 It's a simple demo to test model deployment as a microservice.
 The default detect method has been slightly modified to use a config dict instead of the given script arguments to facilitate the integration with the API

 # First Steps